 Club Matters animation: 'Tackling climate change - sustainable sport'.
 Chris Boardman MBE explores how to understand your impact and take action.
 Click here for more information on becoming more environmentally sustainable.

-SwimMark - the new name for swim21 accreditation - is Swim England's quality standard for clubs.
+SwimMark - formerly known as swim21 accreditation, is Swim England's quality standard for clubs.
 Any affiliated Swim England club can apply for the accreditation, regardless of the size of membership or the disciplines delivered.

 SwimMark recognises nationally and regionally the clubs that are committed to providing recognises high standards of governance, sustainability and effectiveness for the benefit of their members.

 The sign of a quality #swimming club - when coaches, teachers, officials & volunteers are just as keen to learn & do well as their swimmers.— Somerset ASA (@SomersetASA) 27 October 2017